massoncheg/forgejo-docs/docs/user/email-settings.md

 ## Issue notifications

 As soon as you make a comment on an issue, you automatically subscribe to it.
-Unless you disabled email notifications for all your email addresses, you will get an email for every change and comment on that issue.
+Unless you have disabled email notifications for all your email addresses, you will get an email for every change and comment on that issue.

 You can check and modify your issue subscription status under the “Notifications” section on the menu on the right side of the issue screen.